-Feasibly second only to Lee Harvey Oswald, another person is asserted by some to be responsible for the death of President Kennedy, President Lyndon Baines Johnson.
+Feasibly second only to Lee Harvey Oswald, another person is asserted by some to be responsible for the death of John F. Kennedy, President Lyndon Baines Johnson.
 Based on unproven hypotheses similar to assertions of Oswald's definite guilt they claim Johnson is who most benefited from the President's death; however, that is not true.
 Others did benefit more; for instance, J. Edgar Hoover received a lifetime appointment to the FBI's directorship from President Johnson while the new president gained a looming shadow of accusation that has endured over five decades.
-His troubled one-term presidency is a paltry reward for such claimed actions and he is not the classic mastermind.
+His troubled one-term presidency is a paltry reward for such claimed actions and based on his varying mistakes and gaffes he is not the classic mastermind.

 Johnson was the quintessential opportunist, yet that does not attribute guilt to him regarding President Kennedy's assassination unless substantial evidence demonstrates it.
-Both Johnson and Lee Harvey Oswald enjoy the presumption of legal innocence without a trial.
-If LBJ had murderous intentions, why not use poisons that could be attributable to Addison's disease?
+Both Johnson and Lee Harvey Oswald enjoy the presumption of legal innocence without a trial and if LBJ had murderous intentions, why not use poisons that could be attributable to Addison's disease?
 Perhaps using the "accident" scenario instructed by the CIA's "A Study of Assassination"i would offer minimal chance for exposure.
 The overt manner of President Kennedy's death infers sending a violent message, not a clandestine removal of a public figure with minimum trouble and chance for discovery.

-Some have attempted to assign nefarious blame to Johnson for actions influenced and undertaken by different officials.
-Some blame Johnson for moving President Kennedy's body from Parkland to Bethesda hospital.
-They refer to the events as both getaway and theft.
-However, Mrs. Kennedy would not leave without the President's body; this places untenable pressure on the situation.
-Yet not just Mrs. Kennedy and Lyndon Johnson feasibly rendered this controversial decision.
-According to Director of Central Intelligence John McCone's private files, he is with Attorney General Robert Kennedy shortly after the President is shot.
+Some have attempted during the intervening years to assign nefarious blame to Johnson for actions influenced and undertaken by different officials.
+Some blame Johnson for moving President Kennedy's body from Parkland to Bethesda hospital and they refer to the events as both getaway and theft.
+However, Mrs. Kennedy would not leave without the President's body; this places untenable pressure on the situation and not just Mrs. Kennedy and Lyndon Johnson feasibly rendered this controversial decision.
+According to Director of Central Intelligence John McCone's private files, he is with Attorney General Robert Kennedy shortly after the President is shot and RFK reportedly agrees with the move.